-As people age, their life expectancy does not reduce at the rate that they are aging.
-Because they have survived over a period in which they could have died, their expected age at death increases.
+As your customer’s age, their life expectancy does not reduce at the same rate that they are ageing.
+Because they have survived over a period within which they could have died, their life expectancy increases.

 For example, the joint life expectancy for a 65-year old couple today is 24.3 years.
-But by the time they are 80 (in 15 years’ time), their life expectancy is now 12.1 years, not 9.3 years – an increase of almost three years to their expected age at death!
+But by the time they are 80 (in 15 years’ time), their life expectancy is now 12.1 years, not 9.3 years – an increase of almost three years to their expected age at death.

 For a retiree in drawdown, if they withdraw money to last their expected lifetime, then every passing year they have likely overspent and their remaining pot has to go further to meet the additional life they have “gained”.
-This is mortality drag.
+This is called mortality drag.

 To make matters worse, this built-in disappointment (if living longer than previously expected can be called that) gathers pace with age.
 This leads to the retiree becoming increasingly sensitive to changing market conditions and personal circumstances.

-Mortality drag can be demonstrated by considering how much a pension drawdown fund must grow by for each year that someone defers buying an equivalent annuity.
+Mortality drag can be demonstrated by considering how much a pension drawdown fund must grow for each year that someone defers buying an equivalent annuity.

 This simplified graph:

-- Assumes that a fixed income is drawn each year at a rate matching the annuity that could be bought at the outset.
+- Assumes that a fixed income is drawn each year, at a rate matching the annuity that could be bought at the outset.

 - Calculates how fast the remaining portfolio must grow each year, to be able to buy the same annuity as the retiree ages.